aidokkaa/protasker/my-app/README.md

 # Client-platform
 Frontend for the business management platform.
 Built with React.
-React, TypeScript (если используешь), SCSS, Vite.
+React, TypeScript, SCSS, Vite.